Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

   when used with api.
 So it is recommenced to force it by adding `sort_order=asc` to avoid issues.

-Finally, an option allows to display only the used properties and classes in the advanced search form, with chosen-select.
+Finally, an option allows to display only the used proper ties and classes in the advanced search form, with chosen-select.

-**IMPORTANT**: the improvements done on query argument "property" were moved to "filter" and will be removed in a future version.
+**IMPORTANT**: the improvements done on query argument "property" were moved to "filter" and were removed.
 So use the key "filter" instead of "property" for future compatibility.

 Installation